galaxyproject/galaxy-hub/content/news/2023-10-25-paper-sars-cov-2-ww-surveillance/index.md

 ### Looking ahead

-This research not only enhanced our understanding of SARS-CoV-2 transmission in wastewater but also demonstrated Galaxy's prowess in handling complex genomic data.
-Galaxy's user-friendly interface and versatile tools remain at the forefront of cutting-edge research, offering a means to decode intricate biological data.

-In our ongoing battle against emerging pathogens, the synergy of advanced technology and scientific research, as exemplified by Galaxy, promises more breakthroughs in infectious disease understanding, surveillance, and control strategies.
+This study enhances our understanding of SARS-CoV-2 transmission, but also demonstrates that [Galaxy workflows and infrastructure developed and set up early in the pandemic](https://doi.org/10.1038/s41587-021-01069-1) are getting repurposed and are still powering surveillance efforts in the post-pandemic era.